 For Entities not falling into the above category, those travel expenses fall into the Marketing Expenses category, which is an indirect expense.
 Therefore, it depends on the business category in which the entity operates.

-2) What does Accommodation expenses mean?
+2) What do Accommodation expenses mean?

 3) Paid for traveling expenses journal entry: